IGME-202-2221/Garden-Sim/README.md

 - Obstacles - _List all obstacle types this state avoids_

-- Seperation - other bees, other hummingbirds
+- Seperation - other bees, other butterflies

 #### State Transistions